kiraleos/dissertation/src/dissertation.md

 2. **Background**: Introduce foundational concepts related to the Gaia mission, galaxy redshift and machine learning methods.
 3. **Data Preparation**: Details the process of selecting and cleaning galaxy spectra data for model training.
 4. **Methodology**: Elaborates on the methodologies used for CNN model training and evaluation.
-5. **Results and Discussion**: Presents the findings of our experiments, assesses model performance, and discusses implications.
+5. **Results & Discussion**: Presents the findings of our experiments, assesses model performance, and discusses implications.
 6. **Conclusion**: Summarizes key takeaways and outlines potential areas for future research.

 # Background